mdarse/ipv6tun/README.md

 ```

 Once configuration is done tunnel can be made `up` or `down` with respectively `$ ipv6tun up` or `$ ipv6tun down`.
 Tunnel status persist across reboots.

+## Public client address update
+ipv6tun can take care of updating the client side IPv4 address of the tunnel on the provider side.
+This feature is optional and only supported with Hurricane Electric at the moment.
+Support for SixXS is being considered.